BGMloop/sos-chatbot.github.io/README-tools.md

 **Examples:**
 ```
-Show top headlines in the US
+Show top headlines from the US
 ```
 ```
-What are the latest business headlines in the UK?
+Get the latest business headlines for the UK
 ```
 ```
-Show technology news headlines for Germany
+What are today's technology news headlines in Germany?
 ```

 ## How To Use